crystalidea/codesize/README.md

 ### codesize

 Simple Qt-based command line tool that calculates the total code (currently C/C++ only) size of a directory including code lines count.
-Can be compiled against Qt5/Qt6 and any C++ 20 compiler.
+Can be compiled against Qt5/Qt6 with any C++ 20 compiler.

 **Example usage**: